palhamel/yt-search-react-with-hooks/README.md

-## App for searching Youtube and to display a list of videos.
+## App for searching Youtube and to display a list of videos. - With React Hooks

-Desktop only.
+* With React Hooks

 * Using Axios
 * googleapis.com